bio-tools/biotoolsDocs/curators_guide.rst

    :header: "Publication type", "Description"
    :widths: 25, 100

-   "Primary", "The principal publication about the software itself; the article to cite when acknowledging use of the software."
+   "Primary", "The principal publication about the tool itself; the article to cite when acknowledging use of the tool."
-   "Method", "A publication describing a scientific method or algorithm implemented by the software."
+   "Method", "A publication describing a scientific method or algorithm implemented by the tool."
-   "Usage", "A publication describing the application of the software to scientific research, a particular task or dataset."
+   "Usage", "A publication describing the application of the tool to scientific research, a particular task or dataset."
-   "Comparison", "A publication which assessed the performance of the software."
+   "Comparison", "A publication which assessed the performance of the tool."
-   "Review", "A publication where the software was reviewed."
+   "Review", "A publication where the tool was reviewed."
-   "Other", "A publication of relevance to the software but not fitting the other categories."
+   "Other", "A publication of relevance to the tool but not fitting the other categories."

 Version
 .......